 - Watership Down sees Fiver calling up the spirits of the rabbits Vervain has murdered when Vervain comes to kill him.
 It doesn't go great for Vervain.

-- Stan Ridgway's "Camouflage" (also covered by Sabaton).
+- Stan Ridgway's "Camouflage" (also covered by Sabaton ).
 A Marine PFC gets trapped by the Vietcong on patrol, but is rescued by another Marine nicknamed Camouflage.
-They fight their way out and Camouflage drops the PFC at his HQ, but when he reports to his CO a medic informs him that Camouflage died in the aid tent the previous night.
+They fight their way out and Camouflage drops the PFC at his HQ, but when he reports to his CO a medic informs him that Camouflage died of combat wounds the previous night.

 - Age of Mythology: